Dr-Sauce/Cards/README.md

 # PayPal

 Want to contribute?
-Right click on your card images in PayPal and copy the URL; Create an [issue](https://github.com/Dr-Sauce/Cards/issues/new).
+Right click on your card images in PayPal and copy the URL; create an [issue](https://github.com/Dr-Sauce/Cards/issues/new).

 <details>
   <summary><i>Australia</i></summary>